West Wales lines: History

 The railway to west Wales was first projected in 1844, and the proposal was for a line to run from the Great Western Railway near Gloucester to Fishguard, with a branch from Whitland to Pembroke.
 The railway was called the South Wales Railway, and although it was in theory independent of the GWR, in practice it was very closely linked.
 This was shown by the fact that Isambard Kingdom Brunel was the engineer, and the line was laid to the broad gauge.

 Construction began in 1847, but the company ran into financial difficulties.
 In addition, the Great Famine of Ireland reduced the prospective revenue from Anglo-Irish traffic.
 As a result, instead of completing the line to the proposed port at Fishguard, the Haverfordwest branch was extended to Neyland where the harbour would cost less.

-The line from Swansea opened as far as Carmarthen on 11 October 1852, Haverfordwest on 2 January 1854, and to its terminus at Neyland on 15 April 1856.
-At first, the railway was leased to the GWR, but in 1863 the two companies were amalgamated.
+The line from Swansea opened as far as Carmarthen on 11 October 1852, to Haverfordwest on 2 January 1854, and to its terminus at Neyland on 15 April 1856.
+At first, the railway was leased to the GWR but, in 1863, the two companies were amalgamated.